 Visa on Arrival for US Citizens: Top Destinations

 Some countries which require visas for US citizens offer a visa on arrival process, meaning that you can acquire your visa in the airport when you land.
 The process of getting a visa on arrival varies from country to country.
 In some countries, all you need to do is pay a fee to an immigration officer, while other countries require you to fill out a form and provide a photograph for your visa on arrival.
 You may also need to go through a different immigration line than travelers who have acquired their visas in advance.
-We’ve complied information about some of the most popular destinations that offer visas on arrival to US citizens.
+We’ve complied information about some of the most popular destinations that ‘visa on arrival countries’ for U.S. travelers.

 Please note that for all the countries below, you must have a valid passport with at least one blank page marked “Visas” and six months of validity remaining.
 If it does not meet these requirements, you will need to replace your passport.

 Countries Offering Visa on Arrival for US Citizens

 Bolivian visas are available in advance of travel through Bolivian Consulates in the United States, or you can get a visa on arrival at the international airport in La Paz or at major land border crossings.
 You will need to fill out a form and pay a fee of $135.
 You will need to bring a passport-style photo, a copy of hotel reservations (or an invitation letter from a private host, written in Spanish), a copy of your flight itinerary, a copy of a recent bank statement, and your original International Certificate of Vaccination for Yellow Fever.